Nurturing Kindness, One Animal at a Time

 We are a full volunteer organisation and all operating costs are borne entirely by ourselves.
-All donations are channeled to our Fund for the animals.
+All donations are channeled to the animals.

-Our work, activities and reports are only represented by the following three social media pages:
+Our work, activities and reports are only represented by the following four social media pages:

 1. Our WordPress website: www.myanimalcare.org

 3. Our Twitter page: https://twitter.com/